Changissnz/selfinterest/README.md

 cannibalize themself to attempt to persist more optimally in existence, but then that has parallel logic to that of enabling oneself by crippling oneself; here is a balancing problem of ends not quite defined before or during the balancing, maybe phrased as "necessitating sacrifice" in tones of religiosity.
-APTs of non-null success effect target containment by target self-constrainment.
+APTs of non-null success effect target containment through target self-constrainment.
 The target takes the decision to shrivel and shy away from outlets that are believed to be conducive to the networked threat that is the APT.
 Open development cannot proceed and security is allocated to matters long past.
 Conversion of construction and equilibrium processes into penalist policies; there is threat somewhere such that the source of the threat is distances away although the tentacles connected to the threat are nearby, so